-In the latter end of December, I grew still weak, and continued so to do, till the latter end of January 1846-7.
+In the latter end of December, I grew still weak, and continued so to do, till the latter end of January 1716-7.
 And having a violent cough, a considerable fever, and no appetite for any manner of food, I was reduced to so low a state, that my friends generally despaired of my life; and for some time together, though I could scarce live a day to an end.

-how to give good gifts to your children, how much more will your heavenly Father give the Holy Spirit to them that ask him?"
+On Lord's-day, Feb.
+1. "If ye, being evil, know how to give good gifts to your children, how much more will your heavenly Father give the Holy Spirit to them that ask him?"
 This text I was helped to plead, and saw the divine faithfulness engaged for dealing with me better than any earthly parent can do with his child.
 This season so refreshed my soul, that my body seemed also to be a gainer by it.
 And from this time, I began gradually to amend.
 And as I recovered some strength, vigour, and spirit, I found at times some life in the exercises of devotion, and longings after spirituality and a life of usefulness.

 Feb.
-24. I was able to ride as far as Newark, (having been confined within Elizabeth-Town almost 2 K four months,) and the next day returned to Elizabeth-Town.
+24. I was able to ride as far as Newark, (having been confined within Elizabeth-Town almost four months,) and the next day returned to Elizabeth-Town.
 My spirits were somewhat refreshed with the ride, though my body was weary.